7. Other Input Formats¶

 Logic

-returns the number of occurrences of the valuev
+len(l)returns the length of listl.occurrence(v, l)returns the number of occurrences of the valuevin listl.

 7.2.3.
 Limitations¶